AdaDoom3/AdaDoom3/readme.md

 Or the Gnat Programming Studio IDE may be used (email is optional): http://libre.adacore.com/download/

-To compile with GPS click the gear button `✹` after ensuring the scenario drop boxes are correct.
+To compile with GPS click the gear and hammer button `✹` after ensuring the scenario drop boxes are correct.
-To run after successfully compiling press the play button `▶`
+To run after successfully compiling press play `▶`

 Organization
 ------------